metno/S-ENDA-documentation/source/devel_docker_ci.rst

 Set Up Unit Testing
 -------------------

 Unit testing can be done in the same way as building containers.
-Please see a working example in the repository `steingod / mmd <https://github.com/steingod/mmd>`_.
+Please see a working example in the repository `metno/mmd <https://github.com/metno/mmd>`_.

 Take note of the following files in the repository: